-Knowledge Awareness of current Health and Safety requirements and the project managers role in ensuring safe practice A good working knowledge of recognised project management processes relevant to archaeology A good working knowledge of the purpose of archaeology within the planning system and overall objectives of work Awareness of risk and issue (change) management processes, eg costs, unexpected finds Awareness of reporting and communications mechanisms used within projects and for the project board or client Contributing appropriately to project outputs, where relevant A good working knowledge of how to carry out benefits review/evaluation from experience, eg aims and objectives met Autonomy Works under supervision to compile and/or contribute to project documents and/or research and outreach Can communicate to the project team and client, where relevant Understands how quality is managed and who is responsible for quality management Can initiate tasks and suggest new approaches as appropriate Ensures they are adequately briefed for any project they are involved with Coping with complexity Can manage projects involving a single stage or small number of stages and teams, eg watching briefs, post excavation, research, geophysical survey, desk-based assessments etc Can identify project risks and issues and suggest appropriate solutions using recognised project processes
+Autonomy Awareness of reporting and communications mechanisms used within projects and for the Project Board or client Contributing appropriately to project outputs, where relevant.
+A good working knowledge of how to carry out benefits review/evaluation from experience, eg aims and objectives met.
+Works under supervision to compile and/or contribute to project documents and/or research and outreach.
+Can communicate to the project team and client, where relevant.
+Understands how quality is managed and who is responsible for quality management.
+Can initiate tasks and suggest new approaches as appropriate.
+Ensures they are adequately briefed for any project they are involved with.
+Can manage projects involving a single stage or small number of stages and teams, eg watching briefs, post excavation, research, geophysical survey, desk-based assessments etc. Coping with complexity research, geophysical survey, desk-based assessments etc. • Can identify project risks and issues and suggest appropriate solutions using recognised project processes.